Tree Preservation Orders

 If you are struggling to find an application please follow this guide [PDF, 0.4MB].

 Anyone who undertakes, commissions or permits tree works or damages a TPO’d tree without permission is guilty of a criminal offence.
 This can lead to prosecution with fines of up to £20,000.
-In serious cases offenders may be dealt with by the Crown Court, where an unlimited fine can be imposed.
+In serious cases an unlimited fine can be imposed.

 Anyone can report unauthorised tree work or damage to protected trees via our Planning Enforcement page.
 Please check the public records first for tree works applications or notifications or building applications.

-If you are considering purchasing a house where there is a TPO in the garden, give special consideration whether you want to live with the tree at its current and future proportions.
-If you are not sure how tall or broad the tree will get when fully mature, or other facets of living with a tree you might want to ask a reputable tree surgeon.
+If you are thinking about buying a house where there is a TPO in place, think about whether whether you want to live with the tree at its current and future size.
+If you are not sure how tall or broad the tree will get when fully mature, or other aspects of living with a TPO tree you might want to ask a reputable tree surgeon.

 We are unable to review TPO’s by request.
 We can provide a copy of the Order to your solicitor on request, but the public register is available online.
 You are welcome to submit a tree works application before you purchase but these can take up to eight weeks to determine and cannot be expedited.